Sarrast

 The geographical distribution of the name Sarrast today

-So, here, I won’t hide that Sarrast is a rather stable name, without too many extravagant versions.
-But in old documents, we can find forms close like Sarras or sometimes Sarraz, which seem to be more distant relations.
+Now, I won’t hide from you that Sarrast is a rather stable name, without too many extravagant versions.
+But in old documents, you might come across similar forms like Sarras or sometimes Sarraz, which seem to be more distant relatives.

-Famous personalities associated with the name Sarrast
+Famous figures associated with the name Sarrast

-Tips for researching your Sarrast ancestors
+Tips for searching for your Sarrast ancestors

 Some figures and anecdotes about the name Sarrast